christillotson/GAGEWestUS_RTK/README.md

 | Name                           | Returns            | Purpose       |
 | ------------------------------ | ----------------------| ------------- |
 | .output_table                        | pandas DataFrame         | Stores all relevant information for points analyzed as nearby.  |

+To see information on internal attributes, see the comments in the rtkMachine_v1.py file.